How to Greet Visitors: 20+ Examples to Try in Your Destination

 Sales greeting techniques: why they’re important

-The greeting is the first impression that customers get of your brand, at least as it relates to that specific in-person experience.
+The greeting is customers' first impression of your brand, at least as it relates to that specific in-person experience.
 “A good customer greeting or even the absence of [one] is the first piece of the customer shopping environment,” says Stephen Ekstrom, Chief Strategist at The Tourism Academy | tourismacademy.org.
 “They can get a sense of your message through greetings.”
 That greeting should set the stage for the experience your visitor is about to have.

 How do you greet visitors to your community?